weiran/weiran.co/src/pages/blog/thoughts-apple-oct-2012/index.md

 ---
-title: Thoughts about Apple's October 2012 event
+title: "Thoughts about Apple's October 2012 event"
 date: "2012-10-25T08:52:03.000Z"
 ---

 ### New iMacs and MacBook Pros